awsdocs/amazon-s3-userguide/doc_source/using-presigned-url.md

 **Note**
 If you created a presigned URL using a temporary token, the URL expires when the token expires, even if the URL was created with a later expiration time\.
 Because presigned URLs grant access to your Amazon S3 buckets to whoever has the URL, we recommend that you protect them appropriately\.
-For more information about protecting presigned URLs, see [Limiting presigned URL capabilities](#PresignedUrlUploadObject-LimitCapabilities)\.

 ## When does Amazon S3 check the expiration date and time of a presigned URL?<a name="presigned-url-when-checked"></a>